prachigauriar/URLMock/README.md

 * Works on both Mac OS X and iOS

-## What’s New in URLMock 1.2
+## What’s New in URLMock 1.2.1

+URLMock 1.2.1 adds support for iOS 6.0.
 URLMock 1.2 is a major update that adds the following new functionality:

 * Pattern-based request matching using `UMKPatternMatchingMockRequest`
 * Support for stream-based requests, including those created with `NSURLSession`